rstyczynski/OCI_notes/cli/autocomplete.md

 oci compute instance list --compartment-id /prod/meet-me-room
 ```

+> [!Note]
-Notice here little of magic, as oci command in place of expected ocid accepts resource path.
+> Notice here little of magic, as oci command in place of expected ocid accepts resource path.
 It's handled by oci wrapper replacing path into required ocid.
 This function is described later in this document. if you are interested in details keep reading, if not enjoy OCI CLI autocomplete.

 ## Internals
 TODO